What Are Dental Crowns?

-Although there are several types of dental crowns, porcelain crowns (tooth colored crowns) are the most popular, because they resemble your natural teeth.
-They are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.
+Although there are several types of dental crowns, porcelain or ceramic crowns are the most popular because they resemble your natural teeth.
+Tooth-colored crowns are highly durable and will last many years, but like most dental restorations, they may eventually need to be replaced.

-Porcelain dental crowns are made to match the shape, size, and color or your teeth giving you a natural, long-lasting beautiful smile.
+Porcelain dental crowns are made to match the shape, size, and color of your teeth giving you a natural, long-lasting beautiful smile.

-Patients may need a tooth crown for one of several reasons:
+Patients may need a tooth crown for one of several reasons, including the following: